----------‐-------------

 The justice system systemically and disproportionately affects poor and working-class parents, many of whom remain incarcerated due to systemic inequities.
 A significant factor is the inability to afford bail or legal fees, leaving them trapped in a cycle of imprisonment.

 *Studies show that low-income individuals are incarcerated at higher rates simply because they lack the financial resources to secure their release or hire effective legal representation.
 Public defenders, often the only option for these individuals, are frequently underpaid, overworked, and overwhelmed by large caseloads.
 This limits their ability to provide adequate attention to each case, potentially resulting in poor outcomes for their clients.
 Additionally, systemic biases and a lack of support networks exacerbate these challenges, perpetuating a cycle of poverty and incarceration.
+Additionally, even if a "paid attorney" is secured, there is still the probability of them not acting in the best interest of their client or being unethical, yet the defendant's hands are tied because they have already used what little they had to secure the attorney they have.

 For a deeper dive into these issues, ** this report provides further insight.
 Addressing this injustice requires systemic reform, including investments in public defense, alternatives to cash bail, and broader social support for vulnerable populations

-Knowing my 26-year-old daughter faces a potential life sentence, and others involved walk relatively free, is a difficult feeling to express.
-While those who were the true targets of a lengthy investigation receive a reduction of charges/sentencing and are being actively represented, her life—a life she painstakingly built- including a business that has just started thriving and a young daughter of her own—has been forever upended and she's been sitting in a jail cell literally 22 mins from her child for 5 months because the State petitioned for no bond and her attorney has done zero to challenge it, help her, or even start any defense.
-The 1 document filed in 5 months and at least 4 pretrial hearings: discovery request.
-In addition, I've found 2 blatant conflicts of interest that have been judicially ignored as well as ignored by other attorneys I've gone to seeking counsel for her.
+Her life—a life she painstakingly built- including a business that has just started thriving and a young daughter of her own—has been forever upended and she's been sitting in a jail cell literally 22 mins from her child for 11 months because the State petitioned for no bond and her attorney has done zero to challenge it, help her, or even start any defense.
+The 1 document filed since November, 2024 and through aprox 6 pretrial hearings was a request for discovery.

 My hope is that by shedding light on these injustices, we can compel those in positions of power to finally see and act.
 And if, in this process, I can help even one other mother, sister or loved one navigate this bewildering and often cruel system, then I will have fulfilled my purpose.